-Purpose: This session will encourage team members to consider the levels of safety skills in the team, and areas where these could be improved.
-Participants will aim to develop a plan for safety skills development in all members of the team.
+Purpose: This session will encourage team members to consider the levels of safety skills in the team and identify areas where they could be improved.
+Participants will develop a plan for safety skills development in the team.
 Timing: 60 min.

-Setup: Introduction > Presentation > Exercise x 2 > Feedback

-Outcomes: Through individual reflection and group discussions, participants identify priorities for safety skills development and actions to help address them.

-Facilitators: 1-2 team members to facilitate; 1 team member to act as flipchart scribe to record ideas, discussion points, and outputs.
+Setup: Introduction > Presentation > Exercise $x 2 >$ Feedback Outcomes: Through individual reflection and group discussions, participants will identify priorities for safety skills development and actions to help address them.
+Facilitators: 1-2 team members to facilitate; 1 team member to act as a scribe to record ideas, discussion points, and outputs.